zfgo/weather_cli/README.md

 it in the future is a very hand-wavy ordeal.

 Currently, it only works with cities in the U.S. (that I have found, at least), and it will need some improvements to work for any country on earth.
+The NWS (National Weather Service) API only provides weather data for U.S. locations, so if I want to get weather data from places outside the U.S., I will need to use the OpenWeatherMap API.

 ### credits